Falmouth

 Parking: There is NO PARKING of any kind less than seven-tenths of a mile from the race site.
 And there is no quicker way to get your car towed — or endanger the future of this race by angering local residents — than by parking anywhere but in the designated lots.
 Read the next section after this one carefully!
 And, please, remain fairly quiet as you bike down to the race site at such an early hour in the morning!

 Swim Course: Leave yourself time to walk the 5 minutes along the beach to the swim start.
-This year the water temperature is 73 degrees.
-Very pleasant to swim without a wetsuit, but wetsuits are allowed and will be legal for awards.
+Last year the water temperature was 73 degrees.
+Very pleasant to swim without a wetsuit, but wetsuits are allowed and will be legal for awards up to a water temp of 78 degrees.

 Bike course: Same route as the past four years.
 If unfamiliar, consider driving it beforehand.
 (Yes: you may enter the Woods Hole campus with your car at 15 mph.)
 See the “Layout” section below for turn-by-turn directions.
 Here’s an online map.
 Here’s another, printable map.
 And follow the signs on race day!

 There is two-way bike traffic along much of this race course.
-You must stay in the right lane at all times.
+You’ll stay in the left lane at all times.
 A violation of this rule, even for a brief moment, will result in disqualification.
 We must be harsh about this for everyone’s safety.

 Please exercise caution on the steep downhill exiting Woods Hole Institution (just short of Mile 3).
 There is a sharp right turn at the bottom of the hill.